 The global economic and financial crisis hit the Armenian economy very hard.
 In 2009, the proportion of Armenians living below the poverty line increased from 27.6 percent to 34.1 percent (around 1.1 million people).
-In the same period, around 245,000 became very poor: raising the number of the very poor to more than 650,000 people.
+The country’s most marginalized population is estimated to be more than 650,000 people.
 This means that every third person of the population in 2009 lived in poverty and every fifth person was living in extreme poverty.
 In 2010, the poverty rate increased even further, reaching 35.8 percent.
-These figures point towards the remaining high need in Armenia regarding development assistance and simultaneously highlights the importance of Heifer’s work in Armenia addressing poverty and hunger in the country.
+These figures point towards the remaining high need in Armenia regarding development assistance and highlight the importance of Heifer’s work in Armenia addressing poverty and hunger in the country.

 Heifer's Work in Armenia

 Since its establishment in 1999, Heifer Armenia has helped more than 8,000 rural families in 58 projects improve their livelihoods by developing rural communities, finding solutions to economic and ecological problems, spiritual revival, as well as strengthening the prospects of peace in the region.
 The organization places agricultural inputs including cows, goats, sheep, beehives, rabbits, chickens, fish, turkeys, buffalos, bull calves, California worms, potato seeds, alfalfa seeds, wheat seeds and fruit tree seedlings.
 Heifer Armenia focuses on projects that include economic development components.
-The value chain development methodology adopted by Heifer Armenia is aimed at establishing economically viable, efficient and sustainable linkages between different value chain (e.g. dairy) sectors, creating lasting income generating opportunities for its target project participants and contributing to sustainable community development.
+The value chain development methodology adopted by Heifer Armenia is aimed at establishing economically viable, efficient and sustianable linkages between different value chains (e.g. dairy) actors to create lasting income generating opportunities for its target project participants and contribute to sustainable community development.

 Key Services Heifer Provides:

-Sustainable agricultural production: Training and knowledge dissemination on agricultural issues; Promote agroecological farming practices
+Sustainable agricultural production: Training and knowledge dissemination on agricultural, ecological and social capital issues

 Post-harvest management and processing: Forming partnerships between farmers and processing companies

-Market development: Value chain development; Farmer organization and cooperative development; micro-credit and loans
+Market development: Value chain development; farmer organization and cooperative development

 See where Heifer is working around the world to end hunger.